 NOTE: It may be necessary to move the gates along the DAPI-A axis sample by sample to account for the aforementioned shifts in overall DAPI signal strength.
 Only move the three gates as a group and do not change the shape of individual gates to avoid bias.

-Use the Bisector tool to distinguish phospho-histone H3-positive (M) and -negative (M-) cells in the Alexa555-A histogram of the SingleCells population (Figure 2, plot 6).
+Use the Bisector tool to distinguish phospho-histone H3-positive (M) and -negative (M-) cells in the Alexa555-A histogram of the CellCycle population (Figure 2, plot 6).
 Hold Ctrl and select the gates G2 + M and M-.
 Press Ctrl + Shift + A to create the G2 (G2+M & M-) gate.

 Use the Bisector tool to distinguish caspase-3-positive (Casp3+) and -negative (Casp3-) cells in the Alexa647-A histogram of the SingleCells population (Figure 2, plot 7).
 Set the threshold such that the average of the Casp3+ population in the untreated controls amounts to ~0.8% to assure high sensitivity and minimize assay-to-assay variations.